Friday, November 11, 2022

 From this we learn that in Shakespeare's time it was thought that "direst cruelty" was a male trait, not normally found in women.
 Quite a change in 400 years!

 Nearby I found the irresistibly named "Museum of Man," full of beautifully composed models of pre-modern hominids.
-My favorite was Lucy, the famous three million year old adult female.
+My favorite was Lucy, the famous three-million year old adult female.
 She was about as tall as a seven year old modern human.
 Her upper arms were long for swinging from tree branches, but her legs were humanlike, designed for upright walking.
 I gazed into Lucy's sad brown glass eyes, sending my thoughts I wasn't sure where to ask for her statement.
 Finally Lucy responded, though to me or from me I couldn't tell:

 We were a kind of you; we walked along the forest floor for vast generations until you killed us.
 You will never know our forest floor, our philosophy, the throb at the heart of the universe that beat through us and our forest floor.